"Whatley is a rock star on the harpsichord. He makes a convincing argument for featuring it as often as possible."

 Recently acclaimed by the Arizona Daily Star as “a rock star on the harpsichord,” GUY WHATLEY enjoys a diverse international career as a harpsichordist and organist, performing as a soloist, collaborative artist, and ensemble director.
 Dr. Whatley has played in several of the world’s most prestigious venues with many notable musicians of our time.
 Recent engagements have included concerts in Japan, China, Argentina, Brazil, Central America, and Europe, and have included festivals such as The Connecticut Early Music Festival, The Arizona Bach Festival, the Costa Rica International Festival, and Piccolo Spoleto, as well as performances with the Bach Society of Houston and MusicSources.
 Originally from Wales, Dr. Whatley held organ scholarships at Cardiff Metropolitan Cathedral and at Clifton Cathedral.
 While completing an honors degree in musicology at the University of Bristol, he studied privately with early music pioneers Maria Boxall and Ton Koopman.
 A generous grant from the Countess of Munster Musical Trust allowed him to move to Stuttgart, where he studied organ with Ludger Lohmann and harpsichord with Jon Laukvik.
 Dr. Whatley pursued further training in France with Jean Boyer and Marie-Claire Alain, as well as Christopher Stembridge in Italy while he travelled across Europe studying national styles of organs and organ music.
 In 2005, Dr. Whatley completed a Doctor of Musical Arts degree at Arizona State University under Kimberly Marshall.
-He also holds diplomas from The Royal College of Music and The Royal Academy of Music.
+He also holds diplomas from The Royal College of Music and The Royal Schools of Music.

 Dr. Whatley regularly performs repertoire spanning the Middle Ages to the present day.
 An abiding interest in this rich variety of keyboard music from various centuries has inspired his extensive academic research into historical keyboard performance practice, which he has presented at universities across Europe and North America, including the prestigious Organ Art Center in Gothenburg, Sweden.
 Of great interest to Dr. Whatley is Tudor and Elizabethan keyboard music, about which his research has revealed forgotten repertoires and performance styles, new critical editions, and writings on performance practice.
 Dr. Whatley has performed the complete keyboard works of Thomas Tallis, William Byrd, John Bull, Orlando Gibbons, and Thomas Tomkins on historic instruments and has broadcast this music for the BBC and NPR.
 More recently, Dr. Whatley has performed the complete keyboard music of Johann Sebastian Bach and George Frederick Handel, as well as the complete organ music of Francisco Correa de Arauxo, Franz Liszt, Herbert Howells and Olivier Messiaen.